-An index key for a single-column index can be up to 767 bytes.
+By default, an index key for a single-column index can be up to 767 bytes.
 The same length limit applies to any index key prefix.
-See Section 13.1.13, “CREATE INDEX Syntax”.
+See Section 14.1.14, “CREATE INDEX Syntax”.
 For example, you might hit this limit with a column prefix index of more than 255 characters on a

 InnoDBinternal maximum key length is 3500 bytes, but MySQL itself restricts this to 3072 bytes.
 This limit applies to the length of the combined index key in a multi-column index.

 InnoDBpage size to 8KB or 4KB by specifying the